martinrotter/rssguard/resources/docs/Documentation.md

 ```

 ## OS/2
-RSS Guard can run on OS/2 and if you want to compile it by yourself, you need to make sure you have all dependencies installed:
+RSS Guard can run on OS/2 and if you want to compile it by yourself, you need to make sure that your OS/2 distro is up-to-date and you have all dependencies installed:
 * `os2-base`,
 * all `gcc-*` packages,
 * `libc` and `libcx` up-to-date,